Muted celebrations of Dutch king's birthday amid pandemic - WTMJ

 Associated Press

-AMSTERDAM (AP) — The Dutch celebrated their king’s birthday Tuesday in muted fashion as a coronavirus lockdown prevented large-scale street parties for the second year running.
+AMSTERDAM (AP) — The Dutch celebrated their king’s birthday Tuesday in muted fashion as a coronavirus lockdown prevented large-scale street parties for the second year running, but in some places people could not resist the temptation to gather outdoors in warm spring weather.

+Amsterdam municipality shut off access to a park by early afternoon and urged people to stay away from the Dutch capital, saying it was too busy.
+Amsterdam police also said they broke up several parties overnight.

+Herman Slim and a group of friends visited from the nearby town of Alkmaar.

 This year, the national holiday comes with lockdown fatigue rising and a day before an easing of some restrictions even though hospitals are having to postpone regular medical procedures so they can focus on the high level of COVID-19 patients.

-King Willem-Alexander was marking his 54th birthday in the southern city of Eindhoven, a city that brands itself as a hub for high-tech innovation, for a digital version of the annual royal walkabout.
+King Willem-Alexander marked his 54th birthday in the southern city of Eindhoven, a city that brands itself as a hub for high-tech innovation, with a largely digital version of the annual royal walkabout.

+The king, who publicly expressed regret last year for going on a vacation in Greece during the pandemic, paid tribute to care workers unable to join festivities.

+“Our hearts go out to the people who can’t celebrate today,” he said, adding that he hoped for “a normal King’s Day next year.”

-This year, for the second straight year, cities are encouraging people to stay home.
+This year, for the second straight year, authorities encouraged people to stay close to home.

 The capital, Amsterdam, urged residents to celebrate according to lockdown guidelines with a maximum of one visitor, but added “you can still dig out the orange T-shirt or silly hat and hang out the flag.”